-1.1 Turbine engine reliability shall be shown to have a power loss rate of less than 1 per 100000 engine hours.
+1.1 Turbine engine reliability shall be shown to have a power loss rate of less than 1 per 100 000 engine hours.

 Note. - Power loss in this context is defined as any loss of power, the cause of which may be traced to faulty engine or engine component design or installation, including design or installation of the fuel ancillary or engine control systems.
-(See Attachment E.)
+(See Attachment E of Annex 6 Part I.)